Ira-Project/lastword/Initial Customers/Experiment 2 - Email.md

 ---
 ### What geography do we start with?

 We will continue the same way as we did in Experiment 1 on LinkedIn and explore a different channel.
-So we will reach out to personas in Georgia and Bay Area.
+So we will reach out to personas in Georgia and Bay Area first and then expand from there.

 ### What type of school?